 Basket of Pinecones

 Pick up a couple of holiday-themed baskets from Target, Walmart, or a dollar store and fill it with pinecones.
-You can put these anywhere you need a little extra decoration.
+Basically, you can put these anywhere you need a little extra decoration.

 Fun Craft to Do with the Kids or Grandkids

 When the grandkids come over, I like to do something fun with them.
-They’re both creative, so we often cook or make things together.
+They’re both creative, so we often cook and also make things together.
 Here is a super easy craft that they can make and take home right away.

 What you’ll need:

 - Flat-head screwdriver